Farias29/Magic-Minds/README.md

 ## Features

-* Log into Student or Parent view
+* Switch views to Student or Parent view
+* English to Spanish Translation
-* User feedback survey
+* FAQ
-* FAQ page with Chat Bot
+* About Us page with video

 ## Types of Resource

 For Parents:
 *   Tutoring Services
 *   School Supplies

-For Students:
+*   Affordable Devices

+For Students (each subject has educational games and practice resources):
+*   Art
+*   Social Studies
+*   Math
+*   Reading
-*   Educational Games
+*   Science
-*   Online Learning
+*   Writing

 ## Group Members